Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/UI.md

 ```

 **vboDynamic**
 It contains the uploaded data of the renderable characters.
+Its size is depend on the maxObjectSize.
 ```cpp
 GLuint vboDynamic;
 ```
 **maxObjectSize**
-The size of the vboDynamic.
 ```cpp
 unsigned int maxObjectSize;
 ```